jmbrodrigues/SISELab6/README.md

 # SISELab6
 Lab6 worksheet  - Security - Cryptography - Digital signatures

+The following steps are to test the confidentiality property.

 1. Start by creating the key pair running the key generator app (KeyGenerator).
 The keyfiles are stored into the "keys" folder.